snoozle-software/snoozle-neurosymbolic-search/README.md

 ## Embedding service contract
 - POST `/embed` with JSON `{"inputs": ["your text"]}`.
 - Response `{"embeddings": [[...]]}` contains the vector for each input.
-- The Spring app caches the results so repeated texts don’t hit the embedder every time.
+- The Spring app caches the results so repeated texts donï¿½t hit the embedder every time.

 ## Testing
 - Run the Java unit/controller tests locally: